victormrecabarren/cupcakes-client/README.md

 - Press the Play icon at top left of Xcode to build and run, or alternatively, `npm start` from command line
 - App should begin installing on your device shortly
 - Follow the official documentation troubleshooting procedures if any errors: https://facebook.github.io/react-native/docs/running-on-device
+- Following installation, app may be viewed wirelessly on device.
+(Must be connected to same wifi network)

 ## To connect to local backend server (localhost:<port>)